nuxt/framework/docs/content/6.deployment/platforms/cloudflare.md

 ## Testing locally

-You can install [miniflare](https://miniflare.dev/), a local Cloudflare Workers development server, to test your app locally:
+You can use [miniflare](https://miniflare.dev/), a local Cloudflare Workers development server, to test your app locally:

 ```bash
 NITRO_PRESET=cloudflare yarn build